-U.S. stock index futures rallied, while government debt prices extended losses.
-The dollar rose against the euro.
+U.S. stock index futures rallied, while yields on government debt rose.
+The U.S. dollar rose against the euro.

 Analysts had feared that the heavy snowstorms that hit large areas of the United States during the survey week for the employment report would cause a huge drop in payrolls.

-However, the Labor Department said while the winter storms might have affected payrolls, it was difficult to quantify the net impact on employment.
+However, the department said while the winter storms might have affected its employment count, it was difficult to quantify the net impact.

 Nor do we know how new hiring or separations were affected by the weather.
 For those reasons, we cannot say how much February's payroll employment was affected by the severe weather, said Bureau of Labor Statistics Commissioner Keith Hall.

-The Labor Department noted that not every closure or temporary absence causes a drop in employment, because workers are counted as employed if they receive any pay during the survey period, even if it is for just an hour.
+The department noted that not every closure or temporary absence causes a drop in employment, because workers are counted as employed if they receive any pay during the survey period, even if it is for just an hour.